profunccdata/Knowledge_Based_Systems/README.md

 [ back to Table of Contents](#toc)

 <a name="chapter7"></a>
-## Chapter 7:  Machine Learning: Logistic Regression on Spark
+## Chapter 7:  Machine Learning: Logistic Regression on Spark - See Data Science on GCP

 <p></p>
 <p></p>